unoplatform/uno/doc/articles/migrating-from-previous-releases.md

 #### Breaking change with Android 13

-The introduction of Android 13 lead to a breaking change, as some Android members exposed to .NET where removed.
+The introduction of Android 13 led to a breaking change, as some Android members exposed to .NET were removed.

 You'll need to migrate from `BaseActivity.PrepareOptionsPanel` to `BaseActivity.PreparePanel` instead.